typedb/typedb/docs/pages/academy/2-GRAQL/2-get-queries.md

 ## Introduction to Roles
-So what if you want to actually specify that we want to retrieve all the things that are actually contained in the USA?
+So what if you want to specify that we want to retrieve all the things that are actually contained in the USA?
 That is what roles are for.
-In Graql every component of a relation plays a role in it, which specifies what the is the function of that role player in that specific relation.
+In Graql every component of a relation plays a role in it, which specifies the function of that role-player in that specific relation.
 The syntax for it looks like this:

 ```graql
 match